r23712/Front-end-Developer-Interview-Questions/README.md

 	* *Mac, Sublime 2, Chrome Dev Tools, Firebug, Photoshop, Lots of online resources*

 * Can you describe your workflow when you create a web page?
-	* *Usually start with my HTML5 Boilerplate fork, then markup, then styling, then JavaScript.
+	* *Usually start with my [HTML5 Boilerplate fork](https://github.com/johnpolacek/html5project), then markup, then styling, then JavaScript.
 I try to tackle the most challenging stuff first.*

 * Can you describe the difference between progressive enhancement and graceful degradation?
 	* *Progressive enhancement is starting from a baseline and then building enhancements for new browser tech on top.*
 	* *Graceful degradation is starting with designing the most optimal browser experience, then designing fallbacks for older browsers.*
-	* *Some methods for doing this are media queries, javascript polyfills and javascript detection libraries such as Modernizr*
+	* *Some methods for doing this are media queries, javascript polyfills and javascript detection libraries like Modernizr*

 * Explain what "Semantic HTML" means.
 	* *It means the opposite of using divs for everything.
 Taking advantage of new HTML5 elements like nav, article, header, footer, etc.*